Conor McGregor is all the rage these days. He catapulted himself from unknown rugs to top celeb riches in the short span of a few years.

 And if you wanna dig deeper on McGregor least confident and powerful moments here’s a video:

 Conor McGregor checks all the boxes of what Tim Grover would call a “cleaner“.

 He is focused on his art -obsessed actually-, addicted to winning and doesn’t compete with anyone (but makes the competition measure up with him).

 McGregor says in an interview he’s motivated by money, and I believe he’s wrong.
 Conor McGregor types are motivated by the insatiable hunger of succeeding and dominating.
 Money is a great side product, I’m sure he loves it, but it’s not the main driver.

 While McGregor is dominant -see here some of his power moves- he doesn’t look powerful or intimidating (unless you need to face him in the Octagon, that is :).
 He’s more like a funny, overflowing guy who happens to be a cocky fighter too.
-If he wanted to look powerful, he’d have to slow down, talk less and rein in his frequent emotional outbursts (see here how he could take a leaf out of The Godfather’s book).
+If he wanted to look powerful, he’d have to slow down, talk less and rein in his too frequent emotional outbursts (see here how he could take a leaf out of The Godfather’s book).